Amarilli/belly-button-challenge/README.md

 ## Advanced Challenge Assignment (Optional with no extra points earning)
 The following task is advanced and therefore optional.

-I adapted the Gauge Chart from `https://plot.ly/javascript/gauge-charts/Links` to an external site. to plot the weekly washing frequency of the individual.
+I adapted the Gauge Chart from [Plotly](https://plot.ly/javascript/gauge-charts) to plot the weekly washing frequency of the individual.

 I modified the example gauge code to account for values ranging from 0 through 9.